-Goddard Park is a 5 mile loop trail located near East Greenwich, Rhode Island and is good for all skill levels.
-The trail is primarily used for hiking, walking, and mountain biking and is accessible year-round.
+Goddard Park is a 1.4 mile loop trail located near East Greenwich, Rhode Island and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.

 Great place for a nice trail run.
 When the tide is right you can run along the bay.
 Lots of cross country runners on weekend mornings, so avoid those times if you want a quieter escape.